 Pee Wee King elevated “Hillbilly Music” and transformed it into “Country & Western” music.
-Each member of his Western Swing Band was required to read music, belong to the musicians union and was included as among the best musicians in the business.( Pee Wee King, “Hell Bent for Music“) They were the first to wear the spangly Western outfits that came to be associated with Country & Western.
+Each member of his Western Swing Band was required to read music, join the musicians union and each was included as among the best musicians in the business (Pee Wee King, “Hell Bent for Music“).
+They were the first to wear the spangly Western outfits that came to be associated with Country & Western.

 By 1950, The big band dance scene died off , but combos in swanky clubs often included the piano accordion, and it became synonymous with “class”.